input-output-hk/io-sim/README.md

 # io-sim

-`IOSim` is an simulator monad which supports:
+`IOSim` is a simulator monad that supports:

 * asynchronous exceptions
 * simulated time
 * timeout API
 * software transaction memory (STM)
-* concurrency: both low level `forkIO` as well as `async` style
+* concurrency: both low-level `forkIO` as well as `async` style
 * strict STM
 * access to lazy ST
 * schedule discovery (see [IOSimPOR][io-sim-por-how-to])
-* eventlog
+* event log
 * dynamic tracing
 * tracing committed changes to `TVar`, `TMVar`s, etc.
-* labelling of threads, `TVar`'s, etc.
+* labeling of threads, `TVar`'s, etc.

-`io-classes` provides an interface, which allows to write code which can be run in both real `IO` and `IOSim`.
-It is a drop-in replacement for `IO`, and supports interfaces commonly known from `base`, `exceptions`, `stm`, `async` or `time` packages.
+`io-classes` provides an interface, which allows writing code that can be run in both real `IO` and `IOSim`.
+It is a drop-in replacement for `IO`, and supports interfaces commonly known from `base`, `exceptions`, `stm`, `async`, or `time` packages.

-One of the principles of `io-classes` was to stay as close to `IO` as possible, thus most of the `IO` instances are directly referring to `base` or `async` api.
-However we made some distinctions, which are reported below.
+One of the principles of `io-classes` was to stay as close to `IO` as possible, thus most of the `IO` instances are directly referring to `base` or `async` API.
+However, we made some distinctions, which are reported below.

-`io-classes` supports a novel hierarchy for error handling monads as well more familiar `exception` style.
+`io-classes` supports a novel hierarchy for error-handling monads as well as more familiar `exception` style.
 The new hierarchy provides `bracket` and `finally` functions in the `MonadThrow` class, while `catch` style operators are provided by a super-class `MonadCatch`.
 Both `bracket` and `finally` are the most common functions used to write code with robust exception handling,